Roman2K/scat/README.md

 * back up anything (one file/dir, some files)
 * from anywhere (PC, phone)
 * to anywhere (other PC, cloud, vacant space on some VPS)
-* when sensible, rely on tools I already know and feel comfortable with (ex: tar, git, ssh, rclone, gpg) instead of trusting whether some new program properly reimplements what existing battle-tested programs already do well
+* when sensible, rely on tools I already know and feel comfortable with (ex: tar, git, ssh, rclone, gpg) instead of trusting whether some new tool properly reimplements what existing battle-tested tools already do well

 without: